-Insert a sprig of fresh mint and a straw.
+Decorate with a sprig of fresh mint.

 The Mojito cocktail is one of the best known cocktails, and it is also one of the oldest.
 The invention of the Mojito is attributed to Francis Drake, better known as "El Draque" (the dragon).
 Francis Drake was an English explorer who went around the world in 1578, he had a landmark located in Cuba, the island of youth ("Isla de la juventud").
 It is here that between 2 lootings Francis Drake tasted the ancestor of the Mojito which was composed of crushed mint leaves and aguardiente, a cocktail baptized "Drake" (in homage to the captain of the crew) then later " Draquecito".